|

 Music Director: Bill Pere

-Started in 1996, The LUNCH Summer Music
+From 1996-2009 The LUNCH Summer Music Camp provided a

-throughout the northeast.
+for Camp Wightman and other local programs.
 Located in North Stonington on Billings Lake,

-in July, 30-40 campers from grades 4-7 interact with the members of the
+in July, 30-40 campers from grades 4-7 , plus 10-12 counselors, worked with the members of the

 LUNCH Ensemble to learn several songs and skits, and put on a great show at the

-go on to become counselors or performing members of the LUNCH Ensemble.
+went on to become counselors or performing members of the LUNCH Ensemble.

 provides the Ensemble members with a week of intensive music learning -- as well

 as lots of fun, as you can see in our photo albums.
+We hope to be able to

-TAKE A LOOK BELOW AT OUR SUMMER CAMPS
+TAKE A LOOK BELOW AT OUR SUMMER CAMPS and Photo Albums

 2008